Junzhepiao/movie_ux/README.md

 - find a free host.
 - find a free domain.
 - find a tool to monitor website, get intant feedbacks.

+## Errors had during the project
+1. styling issue,
+2. use https in fetch api since deploy host only support secure URL.